3 tips to writing a killer school prospectus

 1. Ask lots of questions

-Your new prospectus will be read by parents who may know nothing about how your school runs.
+Your new school prospectus will be read by parents who may know nothing about how your school operates.
 When writing your content you should approach this in mind.
 Every prospective parent or student will be reading your prospectus because they have questions so it is important that you take time to understand what these questions might be.
 What might they be worried about?
 What might they have heard?

 Consider questions such as: